reqT/reqT/docs/lab1.md

     * You can generate html from your model in the **Tree** pane using the menu **Export** and choosing *"To Html"*.

-    * Or you can generate a web page from your current model in the three editor using this command: `currentTree.toHtml.save("index.html")`

 * Open the `index.html` file from within your browser using the `File -> Open` menu.

 * Now include an `Image` attribute in your reqt model similar to `Image("file:ctx.jpg")` with a link to your context diagram drawing from Task 1, and reqT will then insert that link  in your html code when you export to html.
 Re-load `index.html` in your browser and see the image inserted into you model.